Ahsoka66/Ahsoka66.github.io/_tabs/about.md

 order: 4
 ---

-> Hi, I'm Jasmin, a grad student needs a good way to show animations in her thesis.
+> Hi, I'm Jasmin, a grad student who needs a good way to show animations in her thesis.
 {: .prompt-tip }